ma08/ma08.github.com/_posts/2015-03-25-Never-go-full-localhost.md

 So we figured that as the proxy in KGP allows traffic to go through only the ports `80` and `443`, we created an endpoint from `80` to `3000`.
 No luck.
-We have officially exhausted our option of blaming the proxy as we were using the public port `80` as we couldn't connect even when using `tor`.
+We have officially exhausted our option of blaming the proxy as we were using the public port `80` and we couldn't connect even when using `tor`.
-So we turned our blame lights on Microsoft.
+So we turned our blame lights on `Microsoft`.
 We thought something might be wrong with their endpoint setup so went on "debugging" the thing for 3-4 hours.
 We changed the server port to `80` and defined an endpoint from `80` to `80` (running the server on port `80`) and tried many other variations.